spring-epfl/spring22-TomDemont/README.md

 * `MATCHES_PER_PAGE`: determines the number of matches to display on the `/index` page
 * `MAX_CONTENT_LENGTH`: the maximum number of **mega** bytes any uploaded archives should not exceed.
 * `UPLOAD_FOLDER` and `TEMPORARY_UPLOAD_FOLDER`: the name of the folders to save students files to.
-* `NB_CLASSES`: the number of possible classes the students are expected to make classification for (the number of grid cell id for Secretstroll).
+* `NB_CLASSES`: the number of possible classes the students are expected to make classifications for (the number of grid cells for Secretstroll).
 * `DEFENCE_COLUMNS`: a string with the comma separated column names the uploaded network traces should have.
 * `ATTACK_COLUMNS`: a string with the comma separated column names the uploaded trace classification should have.
 Will be appended with `proba_class_i` for `i` in `{1..NB_CASSES}` to hold the probability classification that should output the classifier.
 * `CELERY_BROKER_URL` and `RESULT_BACKEND`: URLs of the message broker and result backend to use.
 Initially works with Redis.